24 April 2026

 Variable Rate Loans

-If you have a variable rate loan — most personal loans, business loans, and mortgages in Kenya are variable — your monthly repayment will not change immediately following this pause.
+If you have a variable rate loan — most personal loans, business loans, and mortgages in Kenya are variable — your monthly repayment will not change immediately as a result of this pause.

-The good news from the past year: the ten consecutive cuts already reduced commercial bank lending rates meaningfully.
+The positive news from the past year is real: the ten consecutive cuts already reduced commercial bank lending rates meaningfully.
 Average commercial bank lending rates fell to 14.78% in February 2026, down from 15.08% in September 2025.
+That is a material reduction for anyone with a large variable loan.

-The bad news: banks have been slow to pass on the full benefit of CBK cuts.
+The frustrating reality: banks have been significantly slower to pass on the full benefit of CBK cuts to borrowers than they were to absorb the benefits themselves.
 The Kenya Bankers Association’s own research centre acknowledged in April 2026 that “the benefits of the low CBR are yet to reach the members of the public fully.”
+This language, from the industry’s own body, tells you everything about the asymmetry between how fast banks lower savings rates versus how slowly they lower lending rates.

-What to do: If your loan was taken out before September 2024 when rates were above 13%, and your bank has not reduced your rate, call your bank and ask specifically what rate you are now on.
-You may be entitled to a reduction under the Risk-Based Credit Pricing Model (RBCPM) that took full effect in February 2026.
+What to do: If your loan was taken out before September 2024 when the CBR was above 13%, and your bank has not formally notified you of a rate reduction, call your bank and ask specifically what rate you are currently paying.
+Under the Risk-Based Credit Pricing Model (RBCPM) that took full effect in February 2026, you may be entitled to a reduction based on your credit risk profile.
+Ignorance benefits the bank, not you.

 Fixed Rate Loans

-If you have a fixed rate loan, the CBK pause has no immediate effect.
+If you have a fixed rate loan, the CBK pause has no immediate effect on your repayments.
 Your rate is locked until the fixed period ends.
+At maturity, you will be refinancing in a significantly more favourable rate environment than 2024.

 New Loans

-For new borrowers, the pause means rates are unlikely to drop further in the short term.
-If you are planning to take a loan — especially a mortgage — waiting for further CBK cuts may not be the right strategy in 2026.
-The rate environment is already significantly improved from 2024.
+For new borrowers, the pause means rates are unlikely to drop materially in the near term.
+If you are planning a significant loan — particularly a mortgage — waiting indefinitely for further CBK cuts may not be the right strategy.
+The rate environment is already meaningfully improved from its 2024 peak, and the next move (if it comes) is likely to be only 25 basis points.

 What the CBK Rate Pause Means for Your Savings

-Here is the uncomfortable truth: Kenyan commercial banks have been far faster to reduce savings deposit rates than they have been to reduce lending rates.
-As the CBK cut rates through 2024 and 2025, most banks quietly trimmed savings account interest from around 7–8% to 3–5%.
+Here is the uncomfortable truth most banks will not advertise: Kenyan commercial banks have been far faster to reduce savings deposit rates than they have been to reduce lending rates.
+As the CBK cut through 2024 and 2025, most banks quietly trimmed savings account interest from around 7–8% down to 3–5% — while keeping lending rates stickier.

-The CBK pause does not reverse this.
-Your savings account is likely earning less than it was a year ago.
+The CBK rate pause does not reverse this.
+Your bank savings account is very likely earning less than it was 18 months ago — and earning less than inflation, which means your real purchasing power is declining every month your money sits there.

 Fixed Deposits